 An undergraduate course in statistics is required for all majors except Protection Management.
 Twelve (12) credits of Psychology as well as an undergraduate course in Experimental Psychology is required for Forensic Psychology and Forensic Mental Health Counseling.
 However, applicants without these requirements may be accepted on the condition they register and pass the above mentioned courses within the first year of their program.
 At least 18 hours of undergraduate work in the social sciences are required for admissions to the MPA Program.

 Three academic references or letters of recommendation (if you graduated more than two years ago, professional references are acceptable.)

-For those applying to MPA programs: Please describe, in an essay of no more than 500 words, how your undergraduate studies and your personal, volunteer service and/or employment experience prepare you for study and future employment in fields of public service.
+For those applying to MPA programs: Please describe, in a well-developed essay of between 300 and 500 words, how your undergraduate studies; your volunteer, public, and military service, and your employment prepare you for study and future employment in fields of public service.